cpsource/UFT/README.md

 What are the implications if we redefine c?
 [Click Here](https://t2m.io/7SAxanm)
 <br>
 What about 720 degree symetry?
 [Click Here](https://t2m.io/RxdfOLQ)

+## License

+This work is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)**.
+You are free to share and adapt the material, as long as appropriate credit is given.

 ## Note